adrian-garrido/Automatic_Image_Recognition_Project/README.md

 # Automatic Image Recognition Classifier

-** This is a work in progress**
+** This is a work in progress **

 ## Problem Statement:

 Creating a python scrypt that gathers images and processes them accordingly.
-Then creates and alayzes a multi-class classification model with those images, automatically.
+Then creates and analyzes a multi-class classification model with those images, automatically.

 ## Data Collection

 The google_images_download package was the main tool used for data collection.
 It allows the program to search for whatever images the user sets up as the topics.
 With the way it is set up right now, it allows for a maximum of 500 images, that were uploaded in 2018, for each class.
 But it is possible to add more images, by adding new requests for different years.

-The images are organized into a 'data' folder and then subfolders of each class.
+The images are automatically organized into a 'data' folder and then subfolders for each class.

 When the 'model_tester' function is called, this downloads 3 images from each class, to use as validation data and test predictions.